-Ans: People in underdeveloped countries are usually less informed about the birth control.
+Ans: People in underdeveloped countries are usually less informed.
+No one counsels them on birth control.
 Moreover, they think that by giving birth to more children they are increasing the number of earning hands that is why there is a high birth rate in underdeveloped countries.

-Q.8: Why is birth rate not so high in the more advanced countries?
+Q.8: Why is birth rate no so high in the more advanced countries?

 Ans: People in those countries are educated and socially advanced.
-They are educated about birth control and financial crisis caused by high population rate.
-That is why the birth rate is not so high in the developed countries.
+They are educated about birth control and financial crisis causes by high population rate.
+That is why the birth rate is not so high in the more advanced countries.